dennisjackson/heliotorrent/docs/design.md

 - Because many BitTorrent clients don’t accept compressed responses, Heliostat serves uncompressed bodies.
 - Because clients often use range requests, Heliostat fetches whole files from the upstream log and stores them in an in‑memory LRU cache to avoid repeated log requests.

-Heliostat also serves the generated torrent files under `/torrents/`, and exposes a non-advertised `/statistics` endpoint reporting per‑log request counts, bandwidth, and cache hit rate.
+Heliostat also serves the generated torrent files and other static files under `/torrents/`, and exposes a non-advertised `/statistics` endpoint reporting per‑log request counts, bandwidth, and cache hit rate.

 ### Workflow